-It was hot and nudging 20:45:00, and the faces and voices were still several shades of meaningless, and I wanted to open a window.
+It was hot, nudging 20:45:00, and the faces and voices were several shades of meaningless.
+I wanted to stand up to open a window.

-A grand table in the smaller bar at the Rathbone Hotel had been reserved.
-Art deco flavours with disco sheen and a Nick and a Wendy and a Colin, and a Peter over there and a Jamie sitting in a silver finish French-style mirror.
-A Susan arrived with a Lance, and someone warned me of an impending ‘Peachy’ or ‘la Peche’ or ‘Pechemeister General’ and Colin giggled weakly at what I presumed to be an in-joke.
+A grand table in the smaller bar at the Rathbone Hotel.
+Art deco flavours and disco sheen, and a Nick and a Wendy and a Colin, and a Peter over there and a faraway Jamie staring into a silver-finish French-style mirror.
+A Susan arrived with a Lance, who warned us of an impending ‘Peachy’ or ‘la Peche’.
+Even, at one point, ‘Pechemeister General’.
+The Colin choked around weakly at what I presumed to be a glut of in-jokes.
+All boring.

 “What was that?
-Sorry we haven’t really been introduced.”
-The Wendy had returned from the bathroom and sat down for a cigarette.
+We haven’t been introduced.”
+The Wendy had returned from the bathroom and sat down beside me for a cigarette.